preservim/vim-wordy/README.markdown

 ## Commands

-You can switch _wordy_ on and off.
-You’ll use the commands described below to enable it.
-To disable and restore your previous spell environment, enter the command:
+You’ll use the commands that follow to enable _wordy_.
+To disable it and restore your previous spell environment, enter the command:

 ```
 :NoWordy